 Another tip is to use painters’ tape to outline the rug size on your floor.
 Then you can see what the rug will actually look like in the space, which will also help with furniture configuration and other variables.

-Area Rug Size For A Living Room
+Rug Size For A Living Room

-Living area rugs are typically 5×8, 8×10, or 9×12 feet in dimension.
+Living room rugs are typically 5×8, 8×10, or 9×12 feet in dimension.
 Ideally, a living room rug should be centered under your coffee table and chosen with the furniture arrangement in mind.
 Living room furniture can be positioned with all four furniture legs on the rug, only the front two legs on the rug, or all four legs off the rug.
 This choice should be uniform, meaning that if the front legs of your sofa are on the rug, the armchair is too.

 Keep in mind that placing furniture on a rug can cause damage in some rug fibers, meaning denting can be long-lasting or permanent.
-You will want to thoroughly research rug our fiber options and their durability to avoid this type of undesirable matting.
+You will want to thoroughly research our rug fiber options and their durability to avoid this type of undesirable matting.

-Area Rug Size For A Dining Room
+Rug Size For A Dining Room

 To prevent chairs from being on an uneven surface, the ideal size for a dining room rug is to add 36 inches to the width and length of your table, or 36 inches to the diameter if it is a round table.
 Again, you will want to make sure that putting heavy furniture like a dining room table on your rug won’t cause any damage.

-Area Rug Size For A Bedroom
+Rug Size For A Bedroom

 A rug in the bedroom allows for your feet to land on a soft surface every morning.
 When shopping, choose an area rug that extends 18 to 24 inches beyond both sides of the bed.
 To make measuring simpler, you can use the outer width of your nightstands as a guide.